Updated: January 30, 2026

 Quintas

 A “quinta” in Portugal is a traditional term for a country estate or farm, often with a large, rustic house and a significant plot of land.
 You can find quintas for sale in the broader Porto District in rural areas and wine regions like the Douro Valley.
+You can also find some of the best vineyards for sale in Portugal in the north of the country.

 Gondomar

-With an average rental yield of 7.2 percent, Gondomar remains a popular residential area outside the Porto city center.
+Gondomar remains a popular residential area outside the Porto city center.
 It offers more affordable property prices, which can be convenient for international investors who are priced out of central Porto and are looking for a better return.

 Maia